opensquiggly/user-docs/030-self-hosted/06-linode.md

 ---
+weight: 60
 order: 6
 Title: "VM Install : Linode"
+description: How to install OpenSquiggly on Linode.
 ---
-# Overview of Installing on Linode
+## Overview of Installing on Linode

 We've provided a quick setup script that makes it easy to configure your disk space and install dependencies on a virtual machine in Linode.